naldertown/les-roches-gite-cms/src/pages/index.md

     Les Roches is within easy access of the N10, a slice of paradise in amoungst the rugged beaty of <insert region>.
 With easy access to popular destinations such as Futuroscope.
-description: Head to the nearby towns of Chaunay and <insert towns> and enjoy a coffee and watch the world go by.
-There's so much to do and see.
 intro:
   blurbs:
     - image: /img/coffee.png